hkurokawa/code-review-as-journey/presentation.md

 Only showing data is not everything.
 We should handle various errors or empty state.
 So even if the data is displaied normally, we should check if those handling works.
-To check the error handling, we may need to add some changes or use some settings of emulator to debug.
+To check the error handling, we may need to add some changes or use some settings of emulator to debug like Airplane mode

 ---
 # Lifecycle